 - 4. Buffalo, Common Carp, gar, catfish, shad, bowfin, Silver Carp, Bighead Carp, Grass Carp, Black Carp and Snakehead may be taken throughout the year with a bow and arrow, crossbow, spear or gig.
 However, catfish may not be taken with spear or gig from May 1 to July 15.
 Persons taking fish using any of these gears must have a valid sport fishing license or be exempt under 49-7-5. - 5.
 The taking of non-game gross fish only by hand or rope (no attachments) is legal during the statewide season from May 1 to July 15.
 However, it is unlawful to alter any natural areas by the placing of boards, wire or any other obstruction to said logs, holes, etc. or to take fish from such altered devices.
 Also, it is unlawful to raise any part of a natural or artificial device out of the water thereby aiding in the capture of enclosed fish.
 Only wooden containers may be used.
 It is unlawful to place or take fish from structures such as plastic or metal barrels, hot water tanks, concrete pipe, tires and other non-biodegradable materials in any public waters of the state.
 Any person grabbling for fish must have a valid sport fishing license.
 It shall be illegal to place any cavity-type structure, intended to be used for hand grabbling purposes, in all Mississippi waters of the Tennessee-Tombigbee Waterway. - 6.
 Persons with a sport fishing license, or those exempt by 49-7-9, may use game fish as bait as long as the fish were legally taken and the daily creel limit for each species is not exceeded. - 7.
 Persons with a sport fishing license, or those exempt by 49-7-9, may use minnow seines and minnow traps to harvest minnows, nongame gross fish, and nongame fish for bait.
-A commercial fishing license is required to sell fish captured from public waters in minnow seines and minnow traps. - a.
+A commercial fishing license is required to sell fish captured from public waters in minnow seines and minnow traps.
+The harvest, possession, or use of freshwater mussels for bait is prohibited under the terms of Miss.
+Code Ann. §49-9-5. - a.
 Minnow seines must be no more than 25 feet in length and 4 feet in depth. - b.
 Minnow traps shall be constructed of glass, plastic, nonmetallic, or wire mesh not more than 32 inches in length and 12 inches in diameter without leads or wings and having an entrance no larger than 1 inch in diameter.